woodrutr/GraniteLedger/README.md

 <details>

-Be sure to have the 'bsky' environment activated in a terminal, navigate to the 'BlueSky' directory in your terminal, and then run the following code:
+Be sure to have the 'bluesky' environment activated in a terminal, navigate to the 'BlueSky' directory in your terminal, and then run the following code:

 ```bash
 python main.py --help